Itani Family

 Description

-At age 15, David began working as a hairdresser and quickly excelled at the profession.
-In 1977, at age 21, David left Lebanon to escape the Civil War.
-He moved to Saudi Arabia, where he attempted to work as a hairdresser, but was pushed out by prohibitions against men doing women’s hair.
-Though he returned briefly to Lebanon in 1978, the violence of the war again prompted him to leave, and he moved to Dubai in the United Arab Emirates.
-Over the next several years six of his siblings and his parents all moved to Australia to escape the violence of the Civil War.
-In 1983, he met Faye, a young American who had moved from North Carolina to Dubai.
-After a whirlwind romance, the two married; in 1984, their daughter Natalie was born.
-They moved to North Carolina where their second child, a son Khalil, was born.
-In 1987, David and Faye opened a salon in Raleigh, NC; they have been in business together ever since.
-The family has been involved with the Triangle Lebanese Association when their busy work schedule allowed, a role that their daughter, Natalie, took up as an adult.
+Abed [David] Salam Itani was born in Beirut, Lebanon in 1952.
+He was the first of nine children born to Khalil and Nadia Itani.
+At age 15, David began working as a hairdresser.
+In 1977, at age 21, he moved to Saudi Arabia to escape the Lebanese Civil War.
+In Saudi Arabia, he struggled to work as a hairdresser due to prohibitions against men doing women’s hair.
+He briefly returned to Lebanon in 1978 before moving to Dubai.
+During this period six of David's siblings and both of his parents moved to Australia to escape the violence of the Lebanese Civil War.
+In 1983, David met Faye, a young American who had moved from North Carolina to Dubai.
+They married and, in 1984, their daughter Natalie was born.
+The family moved to North Carolina, where their son Khalil was born.
+In 1987, David and Faye opened a salon in Raleigh, NC.
+The family has been involved with the Triangle Lebanese Association.

 Source